Diet

 How Much Watermelon Can Guinea Pigs Eat?

-A general rule of the thumb is that, per day, your guinea pigs should only consume 1/4 or 1/2 of a cup of mixed veggies and fruits cut into small bite-size chunks.
+A general rule is that per day, your guinea pigs should only consume 1/4 or 1/2 of a cup of mixed veggies and fruits cut into small bite-size chunks.
+Never give your guinea pig a whole slice of watermelon.

 Can Young Guinea Pigs Eat Watermelon?

-While baby guinea pigs feed only on their mother’s milk, by the time they are three weeks old, they can start consuming water and alfalfa hay, and guinea pig pellets.
+While baby guinea pigs feed only on their mother’s milk, by three weeks old they can start consuming water, alfalfa hay, and guinea pig pellets.

 Can Guinea Pigs Eat Watermelon Rind?

 Both watermelon rind and flesh have nutritional value for guinea pigs.
-The hard watermelon skin is a much better option for your guinea pig because the fleshy part of this fruit contains a lot of sugar and water.
+The hard watermelon skin is a much better option because the fleshy part contains a lot of sugar and water.

-Many pet owners will confirm that their guinea pigs eat watermelon rind and are crazy about it.
+The rind contains potassium, zinc, vitamin A, and iodine, as well as digestion-aiding enzymes.
+Many pet owners confirm that their guinea pigs eat watermelon rind and are crazy about it.

-Eliminate the green part and serve only the yellow part of the watermelon, also cut into small cubes.
+Wash the watermelon thoroughly before cutting the rind into small pieces.
+Eliminate the green part and serve only the yellow part, also cut into small cubes.

-You can try feeding your pet with some other fresh fruits such as peaches, which are also a great source of fiber, minerals, and vitamins, especially vitamin C.
+Some guinea pigs love it much more than the red part.
+You can also try feeding your pet other fresh fruits such as strawberries, which are a great source of fiber, minerals, and vitamins.

 Is Watermelon Juice Healthy for Guinea Pigs?